IntelegixLabs/HiFi/README.md

 <strong>6.
 Dialogflow </strong>

 Building Agents with low-code no-low tools using Vertex AI Agent Builder and Dialogflow.
-We can connect to our documents to Dialogflow CX agent and leverage foundation models for generating responses from the content, out of the box.
+We can connect our documents to the Dialogflow CX agent and leverage foundation models for generating responses from the content, out of the box.

 Also call a foundation model to perform specific tasks during a virtual agent conversation or respond to a query contextually, significantly reducing development effort and making virtual agents more conversational.